AudithSoftworks/Uniform/README.md

 *Default:* "button"

-Sets the class given to a button that's been uniformed
+Sets the class given to a button that's been Uniformed

     $("input[type=button]").uniform({buttonClass: 'myBtnClass'});